 If you have Avast antivirus on your computer you probably know that – the female voice saying ‘Avast virus database has been updated‘.
 Sometimes (especially if you’re listening to music) it’s quite annoying.
 UPDATE Voice informing about the virus database update has been removed since Avast 2015.
 Though there are still many other sounds/voices.

-Current version of Avast is playing sounds when following events occurs – threat detected (includes also voiceover), suspicious item detected, potentially unwanted program (PUP) detected and scan complete (includes also voiceover).
+The current version of Avast is playing sounds when following events occurs – threat detected (includes also voiceover), suspicious item detected, a potentially unwanted program (PUP) detected and scan complete (includes also voiceover).

-So here’s the simple guide how to disable/set all sounds and voices in your Avast antivirus 2016.
-By the way we have also a guide how to disable the Avast pop-up messages.
+So here’s the simple guide how to disable/set all sounds and voices in your Avast antivirus 2018.
+By the way, we have also a guide how to disable the Avast pop-up messages.

 Disable Voiceover & Event Sounds via Program Settings

 You can simply disable the voiceover sounds in the program settings.
 Open the main interface and got to settings (cog wheel icon in the top-right corner).
 In the first tab ‘General‘ find a section called ‘Sounds‘.
 Here you can